UbuntuRikard/jotta-cli_Status_Indicater/README.md

 **jotta_status_indicator is intended for users who only use the CLI (Command Line Interface) interface for Jotta.**

-#####Note/Addition:
+#####ote/Addition:

-######Please note: For the first minute after the computer starts, a warning that something is wrong may typically appear.
+#####Please note: For the first minute after the computer starts, a warning that something is wrong may typically appear.
 This is because jottad must first connect to its server, and until it does, running jotta_cli status will show an error status.
 If it takes longer than a minute for the system to be ready and connected to the server, something may be wrong, and you can then choose to open the "Actual Status" menu to see what is happening.
-######Jotta_status_indicator checks the status every 5 seconds.
+#####Jotta_status_indicator checks the status every 5 seconds.
 Therefore, synchronization periods shorter than 5 seconds may not necessarily be visible live, but if synchronization is completed without issues, the status will still be green and thus correct.
 ---

 ## 🛠️ Installation and Setup